alinegabriel/far-far-away-movies/README.md

 The application, packaged as an _über-jar_, is now runnable using `java -jar target/*-runner.jar`.

-For testing the GET endpoint, use the following path:
+To test the GET endpoint, use the following path:

 ```shell script
 http://localhost:8080/movies/listagem?page=